 The morning-after pill is also called “emergency contraception.”
 Sometimes, it is confused with the abortion pill, but it’s different.
 The abortion pill is a medical abortion after a viable pregnancy is confirmed.
 The morning-after pill may be taken up to five days after unprotected sex (or if contraception has failed) to prevent a viable pregnancy.
 The sooner it’s taken after unprotected sex, the more effective it is in preventing pregnancy.

-You understandably want your privacy protected, so you’re wondering how you can obtain the morning-after pill discreetly.
+You understandably want your privacy protected, so you’re wondering how you can get it discreetly.

-There are three main types of morning-after pills available with one of them being available to anyone over the counter:
+There are three main types available, one of which is available to anyone over the counter:

 All medications have side effects and risks.
 When you take the morning-after pill, you are taking ten times the amount of progesterone as a birth control pill, which can give you side effects such as:

-As with any medication, it’s crucial to educate yourself so you can make an informed decision about taking the morning-after pill.
+As with any medication, it’s crucial to educate yourself so you can make an informed decision before taking it.

 Make an appointment with us at Thrive St. Louis.
 We are here to confidentially answer your questions if you think you might be pregnant.
 We listen without judgment and provide the unbiased answers you need so you can make empowered decisions for your future.